 European Option – An option that may be exercised only on its expiration date.

+(Can we give a short example of each option type here)

 Sub-Topic 3: Buying A Call / Selling A Call

 Buying a Call: It is the purchaser’s option to buy or call for the commodity.
 Once a purchaser has bought the call he has a long position.